 Silence As Defiance: Tamar’s Desolation — a reblog from The Shiloh Project

-An anonymous, personal reflection on the experience of sexual exploitation in childhood.
-The reflection also draws in the biblical story of Amnon’s rape of Tamar (2 Samuel 13).
-On the one hand this is a declaration reminiscent of #MeToo but it is also an expression of defiant and articulate silence and a reminder that there isn’t a single, let alone a ‘right’ response to sexual violation.
+Today’s post is an anonymous, personal reflection on the experience of sexual exploitation in childhood.
+The reflection also draws on the biblical story of Amnon’s rape of Tamar (2 Samuel 13).
+On the one hand this is a declaration reminiscent of #MeToo, but it is also an expression of defiant and articulate silence and a reminder that there isn’t a single, let alone a ‘right’, response to sexual violation.